 d.
-Place an ad in your local paper
+Place an ad in your local outlets

-Use the posters, postcards, flyers or Canva templates to place an ad in your local paper.
+Use the posters, postcards, flyers or Canva templates to place an ad in your local paper, on your Aged Community In-House channel, in your community newsletter.

-You can often negotiate an editorial article about your screening if you are prepared to place an ad in your local paper e.
-Trailer and video clips f.
-Press release templates for local media
+You can often negotiate an editorial article about your screening if you are prepared to place an ad in your local paper.

+e.
+Trailer and video clips

-Promotional trailers and video clips are available for you to embed on your website and share on your social media channels.
+Promotional trailers and video clips are available for you to embed on your website and share on your social media/In-House channels.